Skip to main content

 5. Test your models offline

-Make sure you test your LLMs offline for accuracy and other performance metrics before deploying them.
+Before deploying, test your LLMs offline for accuracy and other performance metrics.

 6. Start small with limited capabilities.